A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

-With this notion of an oracle interface, we now introduce our definition of formal inductive synthesis (\FIS): \begin{definition} Given a {\em concept class} $\class$, a domain of examples $\domain$, a specification $\Spec$, and an oracle interface $\orint$, the formal inductive synthesis problem is to find, using only an oracle interface $\orint$ to examples from $\domain$ and to $\Spec$, a {\em target concept} $\target \in \class$ that satisfies $\Spec$.
+With this notion of an oracle interface, we now introduce our definition of formal inductive synthesis (\FIS): \acta{ \begin{definition} Consider a {\em concept class} $\class$, a domain of examples $\domain$, a specification $\Spec$, and an oracle interface $\orint$.
+The formal inductive synthesis problem is to find a {\em target concept} $\target \in \class$ that satisfies $\Spec$, given only $\orint$ and $\class$.
+In other words, $\domain$ and $\Spec$ can be accessed only through $\orint$.

 \end{definition} Thus, an instance of \FIS is defined in terms of the tuple $\langle \class, \domain, \Spec, \orint \rangle$.
-We next introduce a family of solution techniques for the \FIS problem. } \revise{A FIS problem instance defines an oracle interface and a solution technique for that problem instance can access the domain $\domain$ and the specification $\Spec$ only through that interface.
-For example, the interface might include a query type which provides the specification $\Spec$ as response.
-Another query type could admit positive examples from the domain as valid responses. }
+We next introduce a family of solution techniques for the \FIS problem. } A FIS problem instance defines an oracle interface and a solution technique for that problem instance can access the domain $\domain$ and the specification $\Spec$ only through that interface. }